 Students also use rideshare services like Uber and Lyft.

 Are there any other career-building opportunities for students?

 Donating your time can be a great way to develop your skills, connect with others, and improve your resume.
 Plenty of organizations in the DC area accept volunteers in writing, translating, designing, teaching, and more.
 There's even a long list of online volunteering opportunities that DC students can explore.

 As the seat of the U.S. government, Washington, DC, features a unique mix of industries that generate thousands of good jobs.
 Sectors like health care, education, tourism, and information technology all have a significant presence here.

 Between 2016 and 2026, the industries listed below are projected to see the most rapid rates of job growth, according to data from the DC Department of Employment Services (DOES):

-Outpatient care centers (37.6%): Specialized facilities that focus on areas like kidney dialysis, substance abuse, or mental health are expected to see an increased need for workers in the years ahead.
+Outpatient care centers (37.6%): There will likely be a need for more workers in specialized facilities that focus on areas like kidney dialysis, substance abuse, or mental health.

-Educational support services (34.6%): This sub-sector is comprised of a wide range of professionals who contribute to the school system without providing direct instruction, such as educational consultants, exchange program administrators, and testing specialists.
+Educational support services (34.6%): This sub-sector comprises a wide range of professionals who contribute to the school system without providing direct instruction, such as educational consultants, exchange program administrators, and testing specialists.

 Other information services (33.7%): Supplying people with information through archives, libraries, web portals, and news syndicates will likely generate more and more jobs in DC over the coming years.